manishmadugula/Notes/Code/leetcode.md

 - https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/
   - The first item in preorder is the root, find the root in inorder, stuff in left is left of the root and stuff in right is right of root.
 Use recursion to solve.
-  - Same logic can be used for postorder and inorder
+  - Same logic can be used for postorder and inorder (Just start from the last index of postorder rather than first in case of preorder)
   - You cannot construct a binary tree using just postorder and preorder (Unless the binary tree is a full binary tree).
-  - If you know the binary tree is a bst then you just need a postorder to construct.
+  - If you know the binary tree is a bst then you just need a postorder/preorder to construct. (inorder is just sort the postorder).
+Only inorder not possible.

 # Interview Preparation